Resources for International Studies in Education

 The Resources for International Studies in Education (RISE) Library provides valuable teaching and learning tools to support students, teacher credential candidates and area classroom teachers in the forms of standards-based curriculum materials, including books, thematic units, audio-visual materials, costumes and artifacts.
 RISE is a curriculum support program designed to improve international studies and multicultural education in Northeastern California schools.

 Featured in the library are 3,000 children's literature books, including versions of the Cinderella story in Korean, African, Cambodian, Egyptian, and Native American settings.
-Also on display are fascinating artifacts, maps, games, and instruments—from Hmong story cloths to Indonesian masks and Ethiopian drums.
+Also on display are fascinating artifacts, maps, games, and instruments—from Indonesian masks to Japanese Kimonos to Ethiopian drums.
 All are available for checkout by teachers and teacher candidates for use in their classrooms and lesson-planning exercises.

-- Because the U.S. increasingly affects and is affected by events in other parts of the world
+- The U.S. increasingly affects and is affected by events in other parts of the world

-- Because issues which were once bi-national or regional are increasingly international
+- Issues which were once bi-national or regional are increasingly international

-- Because migration, immigration, and international trade have made California acutely aware of its place in the Pacific Rim
+- Migration, immigration, and international trade have made California acutely aware of its place in the Pacific Rim

-- Because cross-cultural understanding in an ethnically diverse California is essential to our future.
+- Cross-cultural understanding in an ethnically diverse California is essential to our future.

-- Because history, culture, and language are basic skills for an informed citizenship
+- History, culture, and language are basic skills for an informed citizenship

-- Because informed citizens are the strength of a democratic society
+- Informed citizens are the strength of a democratic society

 Tours and Workshops